This post may contain affiliate links.

 Instructions

-- In a large bowl, whisk together the sugar, flour, and lemon zest.
-Add the butter to the bowl and cut it in with a pastry cutter or rub the butter pieces with the flour through your fingers until the mixture resembles wet sand with a few larger chunks the size of peas mixed in.
+- In a large bowl make the streusel topping, whisk together the sugar, flour, and lemon zest.
+Add the butter to the bowl and cut it in with a pastry cutter or rub the butter pieces with the flour through your fingers until the mixture resembles wet sand with a few larger chunks the size of peas mixed in.2 cups granulated sugar, 2 cups all-purpose flour, zest of 1 lemon, 3/4 cup cold unsalted butter

-- While the cake is cooling, make the glaze by whisking together the powdered sugar, lemon juice, and vanilla until smooth.
-Serve the cake warm or room temperature with a drizzle of the glaze for serving.
+- While the cake is cooling, make the glaze by whisking together the powdered sugar, lemon juice, and vanilla until smooth.3 cups powdered sugar, 4 tablespoons lemon juice, 1 teaspoon vanilla extract

 Notes